CX, ROI and Reality: The Numbers Are Real, and So Are the People

 In our last article, “How to Calculate the ROI of CX for Your Business,” we discussed the gains brands stood to make industry-by-industry with good customer experience.
 The estimations that experts like Forrester and Temkin put forth seem larger than life once calculated, but they are very legitimate.
 Case in point, United Airlines suffered a one-day billion-dollar loss following its widely publicised passenger dragging incident.

 Clearly, a takeaway from this now infamous fiasco is that customers are in control, and poor CX has a real-life cause and effect with revenue in today’s market.
 And while United’s mistake was larger and more publicised than most, there are thousands of other untracked poor customer experiences that are causing revenue dips at this very moment.
 They aren’t making national headlines, but they are still causing customers to leave and become detractors.
 Sure, each customer may cost a small amount individually, but as a collective, they create catastrophic losses, not just in revenue, but in loyalty, brand image and consumer trust.

-Late night talk show host, Jimmy Kimmel put it best in his recent monologue that grilled United (and many other airline’s) outdated policies.
+Late night talk show host, Jimmy Kimmel put it best in his recent monologue that grilled United’s outdated policies.
 He said: